philzook58/philzook58.github.io/_posts/2025-04-28-proof_objects.md

 A lighter weight proof object is unsat cores, which at least prune for relevancy.

+Maybe somewhat similarly, giving me the groundings of the rewrite rules used or datalog rules used is a huge help.

 # Good Rewrite Rules

 A good rewrite rule system is a compressed proof object if you can guarantee I can run it and it will work.
 Each rewrite rule needs to be dignified from the axiom equations.
 Knuth bendix produces systems like this.
 But you can also produce rewrite systems specialized to a particular goal equation.